Looking after your next pair of cycling sunglasses?

 If you’re wearing contact lenses, sunglasses are even more important while ccycling.
 It prevents tears from evaporating so that your eyes are moist and comfortable.

-Did you know : Up to 3.2 million go blind yearly due to prolonged UV exposure worldwide.
+Did you know : Up to 3.2 million people go blind yearly due to prolonged UV exposure worldwide.

 2. Fashion Statement